-Or, if both Gifts are administered separately:
+Or, if both Gifts are distributed separately:

-¶ The celebrant distributes the Holy Body, saying:
+¶ Then the celebrant goes to the altar rail, and when he distributes the Holy Body, he says:

-Corpus Dómini
+Corpus Domini

-THE Body ♣ of our Lord (He bows his head.)
-Jesus Christ preserve thy soul, [N.,] unto life everlasting.
+THE Body \maltese of our Lord (He bows his head.)
+Jesus Christ, which was given for thee, $[N{\bullet}]$, preserve thy body and soul unto life everlasting. \Re .
 Amen.